Carote Granite Stone Non Stick Kitchen Cookware Set

 No time to read?
 Just looking for #1 recommendation?

 As usual, this month we aggregated dozens of popular Cookware Sets in the Philippines and ranked them based on versatility, heat distribution, ease of cleaning, non-stick properties.
-According to this December's formal ranking, cookware sets by CAROTE are the most prominent ones, followed by Kaisa Villa and Masflex .
+According to this April's formal ranking, cookware sets by Gipp are the most prominent ones, followed by CAROTE and Redchef .

 Meta-rankings combine expert endorsements.